weaveworks/policy-agent/docs/policy_config.md

 ## Goal

-Users sometimes need to enforce the same policy(s) with different configurations (parameters) for different targets (applications, resources namespaces, or workspaces).
+Users sometimes need to enforce the same policy(s) with different configurations (parameters) for different targets (applications, resources, namespaces, or workspaces).

 ## Schema